buildingblocs/database-workshop-2024/README.md

 # BuildingBloCS Database Workshop 2024

-In this workshop, we’ll explore the fundamentals of databases using SQLite, practice SQL commands, and integrate SQLite into Python.
+In this workshop, we’ll look at the fundamentals of databases using SQLite, practice SQL commands, and integrate SQLite into Python.

 By the end of this workshop, you will: